C3n7ral051nt4g3ncy/OSINT-Bookmarklets/README.md

 # Bookmarklets Advantages 🚀
 - Semi-Automated searching
 - Faster searching
-- More efficient with your research
+- More efficiency with your research
 - Less time wasted opening each website or search engine
 - Only websites (tabs) you choose and target within your Javascript code will open.
 <br>